UMM-CSci-Systems/C-system-calls/README.md

 [a previous C Lab](https://github.com/UMM-CSci-Systems/C-programming-strings)), but this time we disemvowel entire files instead of single lines.
-The second is four different solutions to the problem of summarizing files; two solutions will be in C and one is in `bash`.
+The second is four different solutions to the problem of summarizing files; two solutions will be in C and one uses shell commands.

 # Getting started